 Provides information on the requirements of the Sexual Health Education Accountability Act.

 Provides information on curriculum and how to obtain curriculum for loan.

-Criteria to determine if an outside consultant is adhering to EC for HIV/AIDS prevention education and comprehensive sexual health education.
+Criteria to determine if an outside consultant is adhering to EC for comprehensive sexual health education and HIV prevention education.

 For review of material for compliance with EC 51933.